MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parametreler

-`Ptr` Hedef dizi için bir işaretçi.
+*PTR* hedef dizisine bir işaretçi.

 ### <a name="return-value"></a>Dönüş Değeri